jb-codemaker/ECE_Team9_Capstone/README.md

 3. Input all the data into our project

-Not only the video from students and professor, but also the audio of class.
+Our program will use the vedio stuff and audio stuff as input, and then output a report back to users.

 ## Example